mhauru/abeliantensors/README.md

 `symmetrytensors.py`: A small file that simply creates subclasses of AbelianTensor for specific symmetry groups.
-If you need something other than
-$Z_2$, $Z_3$ and $U_1$, check this file to see how you could add what you need.
+If you need something other than Z_2, Z_3 and U(1), check this file to see how you could add what you need.

-`tests`: Plenty of tests for the various classes, most of which are based on generating a random instance of one of the "fancy" tensor classes in this package, and confirming that the following diagram commutes:
+`tests`: Plenty of tests for the various classes.
+The tests require the ncon package (https://github.com/mhauru/ncon).
+Most of the tests are based on generating a random instance of one of the "fancy" tensor classes in this package, and confirming that the following diagram commutes:
 ```
 Fancy tensor --- map to numpy ndarray ---> ndarray
     |                                         |